‘GH’ Spoilers: Carly Talks To Jason, Scott Wants Franco To Quit, Will Ava Unmask Patient 6?

 Valentin Is Determined To Fight For His Daughter

-Valetin (James Patrick Stuart) tells Nina (Michelle Stafford) that he will top at nothing to ensure that he has access to his daughter Charlotte (Scarlett Fernandez).
+Valetin (James Patrick Stuart) tells Nina (Michelle Stafford) that he will stop at nothing to ensure that he has access to his daughter Charlotte (Scarlett Fernandez).

 General Hospital spoilers state that Dante (Dominic Zamprogna) and Lulu (Emme Rylan) may have to solve a problem.
 Charlotte approaches them, apparently distressed, and says she needs to call her father.